kmoppel/pg-open-datasets/README.md

 # pg-open-datasets

-A simplistic framework to automatically download, convert and load a selection of openly available sample Postgres datasets.
+A simple (Bash) framework to automatically download, convert and load a selection of openly available sample Postgres datasets.
 Optionally one can also run some custom test scripts on each dataset after restoring.

+Dataset "implementations" are basically Bash scripts that download / generate / extract / load the target dataset.
-Dataset "implementations" can inspect some env vars set by the framework and need to set some file based vars / attributes, to implement download caching and avoid possibly expensive transformations.
+Also they can inspect some env vars set by the framework to only do more targeted work, e.g. only download the dataset (useful for testing mostly) and need to set some file based vars / attributes, to implement "caching" to avoid possibly expensive transformations.

+The target instance for loading data into, or storing test results, need to be existing already.

 ## Quick start

 1. Get the source `git clone https://github.com/kmoppel/pg-open-datasets.git && cd pg-open-datasets`
 2. Create a new Postgres instance if needed, and set the PG* connection variables declared at top of `process_datasets.sh`
-3. Review / set the `DATASETS` variable in `process_datasets.sh` to choose all / some datasets to download / restore
+3. Review / set the `DATASETS` variable in `process_datasets.sh` to choose all (default) or some specific datasets to download / restore
 4. Run `process_datasets.sh` - datasets will be downloaded / transformed / restored into Postgres one-by-one
    * Subsequent runs of the script for same datasets will not do any processing if the implementation sets the caching vars correctly
+5. Additionally one can set `DO_TESTS` / `TESTS_TO_RUN` to choose if some script should be executed for each dataset

 # Datasets

-Pretty much any dataset I guess can be made to work with Postgres, but the idea is to choose ones that are little work + large enough (1GB+) to be of interest for testing some Postgres features.
+Pretty much any dataset I guess can be made to work with Postgres, but the idea is to choose ones that require little work (ready-made SQL or COPY dumps would be perfect) + large enough (1GB+) to be of interest for testing some Postgres features.

 ## Currently implemented datasets